A question we hear constantly from our clients this year: Is it hard to get a 189 visa in Australia?

 How do I get invited for a 189 visa?

-To get invited for a 189 visa, you should:
+To get an invitation for a 189 visa, you should:

 - Achieve at least 65 points on the points test.